Tax Reduction Strategies

 Dean Barber: Right.
 I have a saying, “People think that taxes are a matter of fact.
 The fact of the matter is that people have the largest ability to control their tax bill in retirement than they ever have at any other time during their life.”

-Some people believe that, well, I can’t talk to the folks at Barber Financial Group about tax planning until after I retire, but nothing could be further from the truth.
+Some people believe that, well, I can’t talk to the folks at Modern Wealth Management about tax planning until after I retire, but nothing could be further from the truth.
 It’s that magical ten years leading up to retirement that is critical in crafting the plan that will allow you to pay far fewer taxes in retirement.
 If you wait until the last minute to come in and talk to us or six months before you retire, there are years you have missed a ton of stuff.

 Know the Tax Implications of Taking Money Out Before Putting it In